-Entrance examinations are scheduled for Monday 6th November 2023 for September 2024 entry and applicants for the external Sixth Form Scholarship must take the examinations then.
+Entrance examinations are scheduled for early November 2024 for September 2025 entry and applicants for the external Sixth Form Scholarship must take the examinations then.
 It is possible to take entrance examinations papers at other stages in the year.

 Candidates take entrance examination papers in their proposed A Level subjects and have an interview with the Head and Head of Sixth Form.